peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 We have very briefly reviewed the output of each of the animal and plant markers, noting some have no sequences at the THAPBI PICT default minimum abundance threshold.
-Now we discuss the pooled results produced by the ``run.sh`` shell script (which literally pooled the markers for each sample by concatenating the intermediate files together).
+Now we discuss the pooled results.

 Sample report
 -------------